natjiazhan/Signals-Agent/README.md

 ```
 python -m phoenix.server.main serve
 ```

+You can also run `nohup python -m phoenix.server.main serve > tracing.log &` to run this in the background.

 This will start up a dashboard which can be viewed at http://0.0.0.0:6006/projects.

 To run the agent, run `python src/agent.py`